 ELS is the set of actions needed to keep someone alive until professional help arrives.

-They include performing cardiopulmonary resuscitation (CPR), dealing with choking, serious bleeding and helping someone that may be having a heart attack.
+They include performing cardiopulmonary resuscitation (CPR), using an AED (see below), dealing with an unconscious but breathing casualty, helping someone who is choking and helping someone that may be having a heart attack.

 Heartstart UK is an initiative started by the British Heart Foundation and supported by our Club to teach members of the public what to do in a life-threatening emergency: simple skills that can save lives.